XiaodanXing/paper-page/README.md

 ```
 python main.py
 ```
-Then, you will find your HTML file in the docs folder, as well as all your images attached to the HTML.
+Then, you will find your HTML file in the docs folder and all your images attached to the HTML.

 ## Step 2.
-Generate a GitHub Page for your resporitory
+Generate a GitHub Page for your repository
-1. Upload the docs folder directly into your resporitory.
+1. Upload the docs folder directly into your repository.

-2. Enable your page compiling in the setting of your resporitory.
+2. Enable your page compiling in the setting of your repository.
 ![image](https://user-images.githubusercontent.com/30890745/175132576-762e9242-6066-45cd-ba2b-24271c688d09.png)

 3. Select the docs folder as the folder for your page contents.